kosmetism/react-soundplayer/README.md

 - `duration` _(Number)_ - audio duration in seconds
 - `currentTime` _(Number)_ - audio current time in seconds
 - `soundCloudAudio` _(instance of [SoundCloudAudio](https://github.com/voronianski/soundcloud-audio.js))_

+As you can see it's really easy to create your own components from scratch and wrap them with `SoundPlayerComponent` which will provide all the necessary data to them.

 ```javascript
 import React from 'react';